jpf/okta-oidc-beta/README.md

 1. Parse the URL in the `iss` claim and check that the domain matches "okta.com" or "oktapreview.com".
 2. Remove all non-alphanumeric characters from the `kid` claim.

+Here an example in Python that does what is described above:

     dirty_id_token = jwt.decode(id_token, verify=False)
     dirty_url = urlparse.urlparse(dirty_id_token['iss'])